grpc/proposal/A72-open-telemetry-tracing.md

 shows whether stream is a transparent retry.
 * When the stream is created on transport, annotate delayed load balancer pick complete, if any.
-* When an outbound message has been sent, add a message event to capture seq no., type(SENT) and wire size.
+* When an outbound message has been sent, add message events to capture seq no., type(SENT), uncompressed message size, and compressed message size if any compression.
+The seq no. is a sequence of integer numbers starting from 0 to identify sent messages within the stream.
+The size is the total attempt message bytes without encryption, not including grpc or transport framing bytes.
-* When an inbound message has been received from the transport, add a message event to capture seq no., type(Received) and uncompressed message size.
+* When an inbound message has been received from the transport, add message events to capture seq no., type(Received), wire message size, and uncompressed message size if any decompression.
+The seq no. is a sequence of integer numbers starting from 0 to identify received messages within the stream.
 * When the stream is closed, end the attempt span with RPC status.

 At the server:
-* When an outbound message has been sent, add a message event to capture seq no., type(SENT) and size.
+* When an outbound message has been sent, add message events to capture seq no., type(SENT) and uncompressed message size, and compressed message size if any compression.
-* When an inbound message has been read from the transport, add a message event to capture seq no., type(Received) and size.
+* When an inbound message has been read from the transport, add message events to capture seq no., type(Received), wire message size, and uncompressed message size, if any decompression.
-* When the uncompressed size of some inbound data is revealed, annotate seq no., type(Received) and wire message size.
 * When the stream is closed, end the span with RPC status.

+Note that C++ is missing the seq no. information.
+And Java has issue of reporting decompressed message size upon receiving messages, as a workaround, on the client parent span and server span:
+* When the uncompressed size of some outbound data is revealed, annotate seq no., type(Received) and uncompressed message size.

 ### gRPC Census API
 The APIs to enable gRPC tracing are different between languages, e.g. in grpc-java it is zero-configuration: as long as the grpc-census dependency exists in the classpath, the traces are automatically generated.
 In C++, there is an API for users to call to enable tracing.
 In Go, it is exposed via stream tracers.

-### gRPC GCP Observability
-Following the census tracing instrumentation, gRPC supports exporting traces to GCP Stackdriver for visualization and analysis, see [user guide][grpc-observability-public-doc].
-We distinguish and exclude gRPC GCP observability from this design: gRPC GCP observability is about exporting data while this design is about instrumentation.
-Migrating gRPC GCP observability to OpenTelemetry is a future project that depends on this work.

 ### Related Proposals and Documents:
 * [gRFC L29: C++ API Changes for OpenCensus Integration][L29]